Kitura/Swift-JWT/README.md

 #### Claims

 Claims are statements about an entity (typically, the user) and additional data.
 The Claims are defined by creating a Swift type that conforms to the `Claims` protocol.
-The fields of of this type represent the information that will be shared using the JWT.
+The fields of this type represent the information that will be shared using the JWT.

 A list of recommended claims is defined in [RFC7519](https://tools.ietf.org/html/rfc7519#section-4.1).